 Can you refinance a physician loan?

-You can definitely refinance a physician loan in the future.
-Doing so can make sense if you qualify for a lower interest rate or better loan terms later on.
+Yes, you can typically refinance a physician mortgage loan to another type of home loan.
+Doing so may make sense if you qualify for a lower interest rate or better loan terms later on.

 Bottom line